 I called my daughter into the room and we watched the video several times, laughing at the wild hair, the high-pitched voice, and the uninhibited way she acted at a public restaurant.
 During our third viewing, I watched my daughter watching herself.
 She gesticulated along with her younger self, mouthing the words, recapturing the joy of the moment.

 She’s almost a teenager now, and though she still bounces around the house like Tigger, there’s more reservation, more time spent alone.
 From the look in her eye, I could tell she respected her younger self and, maybe, longed for the freedom to be silly and impervious to the judging eyes of others.

 I have a video camera, and we use that to record sporting events, birthdays, and other events.
 But I don’t carry it everywhere, and it doesn’t allow me to capture moments of spontaneity.
 So, while I’ll admit that my smartphone causes plenty of frustration, it does have its place in contributing to our virtual family photo album.
 After discovering the video of my daughter in my email, I began combing through our external hard drives.
 The birthday, soccer, and gymnastics videos were all labeled and predictable—and all filmed with our dedicated video camera.

 But I also found many unnamed clips taken by earlier iterations of the iPhone.
-These were the videos that made me smile most.
+These videos, each one a trip down memory lane, made me smile most.